 Bitcoin OTC broker Benefits

-High liquidity – OTC brokers specialize in supplying high volumes of Bitcoin for large buyers such as institutional investors.
+High liquidity – OTC brokers specialize in supplying high volumes of Bitcoin to large buyers such as institutional investors.
 This means that most of the time you will be able to get your order fulfilled in full, faster than on a traditional exchange.

-Fixed price – When you buy large amounts of Bitcoin on a public automated exchange you will probably see the price rise as your order gets executed.
+Fixed price – When you buy large amounts of Bitcoin on a public automated exchange, you will probably see the price rise as your order gets executed.

 Bitcoin OTC broker Disadvantages

-Less transparency – While on a traditional trading platform the order book is transparent for everyone to see, when buying Bitcoins OTC you don’t know exactly who you’re dealing with or the volume that they have to trade.
+Less transparency – While on a traditional trading platform the order book is transparent for everyone to see, when buying Bitcoin OTC you don’t always know exactly who you’re dealing with or the volume that they have to trade.
 You are basing your information solely on what you get from the seller.

-Less regulation – Buying OTC means that there is less regulation involved since many of the OTC sellers aren’t listed as money transmitters, hence the risk with these transactions increases.
+Less regulation – Buying OTC means that there is less regulation involved, since many of the OTC sellers aren’t listed as money transmitters.
+Hence, the risk with these transactions increases.

-Having listed the various pros and cons of using OTC brokers, let’s go over some of the more known brokers in the Bitcoin economy.
+Having listed the various pros and cons of using OTC brokers, let’s go over some of the more popular brokers in the Bitcoin economy.
 Most of these services require you to apply and pass a specific screening and verification process.

 You can read my complete Kraken review here.

-Bitfinex Review and Comparison Last updated: 4/26/19 Bitfinex is a Hong Kong operated cryptocurrency exchange that has been in operation since late 2012.
+Bitfinex is a Hong Kong operated cryptocurrency exchange that has been in operation since late 2012.